maupilia/SRT/sphinx/GeneralProcedures/pointing-focus.rst

 #.
 Look at the calibrationtool client to check the pointing offsets.

-    Pointing offsets must be less than 1/10 of the beamsize (i.e. about < 0.005 deg in C-band and < 0.00125 deg in K-band).
+    Pointing offsets are generally less than 1/10 of the beamsize (i.e. about < 0.005 deg in C-band and < 0.00125 deg in K-band).
+They can also be slighty larger than these values, in particular in K-band.

 #.
 If you want to reject the measured offsets :